rmit-s3607407-Tony-Huang/Fintech_Project2/README.md

 ## Methodology
-- Find dates in trading days where there was a significant price movement on a crypto asset, i.e 10% gain or loss
+- Using trading api, find dates in trading days where there was a significant price movement on a crypto asset, i.e 10% gain or loss
 - Put in a dataframe.
 - Add class to dataframe such that: => 10% price movement = 1, < 10% but greater > -10% = 0,  <= -10% = -1
 - Collect prior 3 -10 days social media commentary, articles, news and online contents on the crypto assest and put in a dataframe.